Platform-OS/pos-module-user/README.md

   - modules/user
 ```

+## Example application

+We recommend creating a [new Instance](https://partners.platformos.com/instances/new) and deploying this module as an application to get a better understanding of the basics and the functionality this module provides.
+When you install the module using `pos-cli modules install user`, only the contents of the `modules/user` will be available in your project.
+The `app` directory serves as an example of how you could incorporate the User Module into your application.
+When analyzing the code in the `app` directory, pay attention to the following files:

+* **`app/config.yml`** and **`app/user.yml`**: These files are defined according to the [Setup](#setup) instructions.
+* **`app/views/page/index.liquid`**: Implements the example application homepage, displaying information about the currently logged-in user if available, or providing links for registration, sign-in, and password reset functionality for unauthenticated users.
+* **`app/views/pages/admin/index.liquid`**: Implements the `/admin` page, demonstrating permission-checking functionality.
+* **`app/modules/user/public/lib/queries/role_permissions/permissions.liquid`**: Demonstrates how to configure permissions in your application by [overwriting a module file](https://documentation.platformos.com/developer-guide/modules/modules#overwriting-a-module-file).

 ## Functionality provided by the user module:

+Once the module is installed and you have completed the [setup](#setup), you will immediately gain access to the new endpoints created by this module.
+For example, you can navigate to `/users/new` for the registration form or `/sessions/new` for the login form.
+This section describes all the functionalities provided by this module and includes a roadmap for potential future enhancements.

 - [x] **[Registration](#crud-endpoints-including-registration)**:
 Provides CRUD operations (Create, Read, Update, Delete) for user management and implements the necessary endpoints for user registration.
 These views are located in the `modules/user/public/views/pages/users/` directory.
 This handles essential user registration processes in platformOS.